scottyob/home-infra/QWEN.md

 ### ArgoCD External Access

 ArgoCD is configured with an external service that allows access via the dedicated IP address 10.11.10.4.
 This service complements the existing ingress configuration by providing direct IP-based access to the ArgoCD server, which is useful for scenarios where DNS resolution may not be available or desired.

+## Network Architecture

+All cluster communication and services operate over Tailscale for secure networking.
+Calico or Cilium will be used with BGP peering over Tailscale to the home router to expose services in either site.